 This covers financial risk facing the organisation in terms of internal systems, planning & funding.
+Reference is drawn to Note No. 30.1 of the accompanying Financial Statements.

-Apart from detailed review across levels and functions an independent risk team evaluates all deals before the approval
+Apart from detailed review across levels and functions an independent risk team evaluates all deals before the approval.